Macrometacorp/docs/docs/quickstart.md

 IN addresses
 ```

-You have a full functional API for your application.
+You have a fully-functional API for your application.
 [We made a front-end for you to take your new back-end for a spin](https://github.com/Macrometacorp/tutorial-addressbook-streams).

 ## Next Up: [Add Search to your app](https://macrometa.com/docs/search/getting-started)